-Winter weather can mean many things: snow, ice, freezing rain, strong winds, freezing cold temperatures, and everything else in between.
-Make sure that your home and everything in it — including your loved ones — are safe when winter weather hits by planning ahead.
+Winter weather can mean many things: snow, ice, freezing rain, strong winds, freezing cold temperatures, and anything in between.
+Make sure that your home and everything in it—including your loved ones—are safe when winter weather hits by planning ahead.
 This way, you’ll be ready for a winter weather emergency if a storm hits your area.
 Here are 7 winter weather emergency tips to help you get started.

 1. Sign up for local alerts and warnings.